-UPDATE 4/29/2017: This post has been updated with additional apps and commentary based on some great suggestions and feedback in the comments.
+UPDATE 02/08/2018: This post has been updated to remove apps that are no longer current and add new apps and commentary based on some great suggestions and feedback in the comments.

-As “mHealth” becomes more popular and patients adopt health tracking apps and fitness measuring wearables such as Fitbits, savvy physicians know they will get a lot of benefits from using mobile health apps in their practices.
+As mHealth becomes more popular and patients adopt health tracking apps and fitness measuring wearables such as Fitbits, savvy physicians know they can benefit from using mobile health apps in their practices.

-The market for mHealth will reach $21.5 billion globally by 2018, according to estimates from market research firm BCC Research.
+The market for mHealth will reach $102.43 billion globally this year, according to estimates from Zion Market Research.
 The category includes everything from your calorie counter website to telemedicine apps that let you video chat and text with your doctor.

-Luckily, I’ve already done the legwork for you.
-Below is a list of the best medical apps, based on reviews and number of downloads, for doctors and physicians, specifically.
+Luckily, I’ve done the legwork for you.
+Below is a list of the best medical apps for doctors and physicians, based on reviews and number of downloads.
+They’re listed alphabetically within categories—reference apps, social media apps, medical journal apps, and clinical decision apps.

-This is the gold standard of medical apps.
-Available for both iOS and Android, and with millions of downloads across the country, doctors are using this app to look up drug information and interactions, find other providers for consults and referrals, and quickly calculate patient measurements like BMI.
+This is the gold standard of medical apps—it’s available for both iOS and Android, and has been downloaded millions of times.
+Doctors use this app to look up drug information and interactions, find other providers for consults and referrals, and quickly calculate patient measurements such as BMI.

-While the app itself and most of its content is free, access to additional information and functionality (like lab guides, alternative medications, and disease information) requires an in-app purchase of Epocrates Essentials for $159.99 a year.
+Pricing: While the app itself and most of its content is free, access to additional information and functionality (such as lab guides, alternative medications, and disease information) requires an in-app purchase of Epocrates Essentials for $174.99 a year.

-PEPID is a frequently updated clinical decision-support reference app targeted toward emergency room physicians, but it can be useful to nurses, students, residents, pharmacists, EMTs, and paramedics.
-With it, you can earn Continuing Medical Education Credits while actually treating patients.
+PEPID is a frequently updated clinical decision support/reference app targeted toward emergency room physicians, but it can be useful for nurses, students, residents, pharmacists, EMTs, and paramedics as well.
+You can earn Continuing Medical Education Credits with it while actually treating patients.

 PEPID offers profiles of diseases, medical conditions, and treatment options with research from the American Academy of Emergency Medicine, American College of Emergency Physicians, and the Family Physicians Inquiries Network.